Interrogation Techniques: Reid, PEACE and False Confessions

 Last updated:

-On 13 January 1998, Peter Reilly sat across from Connecticut state police detectives and confessed to killing his mother.
-He was seventeen.
-The detectives had told him he had failed a polygraph examination (he had not, or at least not conclusively), suggested that he must have repressed the memory of killing her, and continued interrogating him for sixteen hours across two days.
-His signed confession was accepted at trial and he was convicted.
-Two years later, a private investigator found witness statements and receipts that showed Reilly had been elsewhere at the time of the killing.
-The conviction was set aside.
+On 28 September 1973, Peter Reilly, eighteen years old, confessed to killing his mother after Connecticut state police detectives told him he had failed a polygraph examination, suggested he had repressed the memory of the killing, and interrogated him for sixteen hours across two days.
+His signed confession was accepted at trial; he was convicted.
+Two years later, witness statements and receipts showed Reilly had been elsewhere at the time of the killing, and the conviction was set aside.

-Peter Reilly's case is not recent.
-But its logic, interrogation producing a false confession that almost sent an innocent person to prison, has been reproduced in hundreds of documented cases since.
+Reilly's case belongs to a documented pattern that has been reproduced across hundreds of cases since.
 The problem is not specific to one country.
-Peter Reilly in Connecticut, Stefan Kiszko in England, Brendan Dassey in Wisconsin (the subject of Netflix's
+Peter Reilly in Connecticut, Stefan Kiszko in England, Brendan Dassey in Wisconsin (the subject of Netflix's Making a Murderer), and Sukru Bora in Turkey all confessed to crimes they did not commit.
+In each case, some combination of psychological pressure, sleep deprivation, isolation, and suggestion produced a confession that the confessor subsequently retracted and that was later shown to be false.

 Understanding why false confessions happen requires understanding the interrogation methods that produce them.
 The dominant interrogation methodology in North America for the past six decades has been the Reid Technique, developed by John E. Reid and Fred Inbau in the 1950s and codified in the manual Criminal Interrogation and Confessions (first edition 1962, fifth edition 2013).
 The Reid Technique is psychologically coercive by design: it is intended to break down resistance and produce a confession.
 The research question, which the scientific literature has now substantially answered, is whether it also produces false confessions.